Insomnia

 It takes 3 forms, difficulty falling asleep, inability to stay asleep and waking too early.

-Some medications are known to increase the chances of sleeplessness, Zoloft, an antidepressant, is one common one.
+Some medications are known to increase the chances of sleeplessness, Zoloft, an antidepressant, is a common one.

-Discovering the basic cause of your isomnia goes some way to identifying the treatment.
+Discovering the basic cause of your insomnia goes some way to selecting the appropriate treatment.

 Herbal remedies are ideal as few of them interfere with medication that you may already be on but if you are taking any medication, then speak to your doctor before taking any of these herbal supplements.

-In Germany, health authorities recognise herbal sedatives as medication - things such as chamomile and valerian are prescribed for insomnia.
+In Germany, health authorities recognise herbal sedatives as medication - things such as chamomile and valerian are prescribed as a matter of course.

 The supplements listed should provide relief from insomnia.
 Take them 45 minutes before going to bed and try one at a time to see which one suits you.